Notice to Members: 68th Annual Meeting

 One nomination was received for each open positions as follows:

-- Brian Egan, Supervisory Committee
+- Supervisory Committee (3-year term) John Stewart

-Biography of Viki Copeland – 3 Year Term
+Viki Copeland, 3 Year Term

 As a long-term employee and resident of the South Bay, Viki is truly a contributor to our community.
 Viki Copeland has been employed by the City of Hermosa Beach since 1973, been the Director of Finance since 1989 and has served as the Interim City Manager.
-She has also been active with the Hermosa Beach Manage¬ment Association, the California Society of Municipal Finance Officers in and the Fiscal Officers Department of the League of California Cities.
+She has also been active with the Hermosa Beach Management Association, the California Society of Municipal Finance Officers in and the Fiscal Officers Department of the League of California Cities.
 Viki received her Graduate Certificate in Public Financial Management from USC and her BS in Public Administration from Cal State Dominguez Hills.